-Net cash provided by operating activities increased by \$660,000, or 2%, to \$34.9 million during 2015 from \$34.3 million during 2014.
+Net cash provided by operating activities was approximately \$24.2 million during 2016 and \$34.9 million during 2015.
 The primary sources of cash were generated from receipts from the sales of our products and services.
-The number of days sales outstanding (DSO) was 61 days for 2015 and 63 days for 2014.
+The decrease in cash flows from operating activities was significantly impacted by increases in accounts receivable, resulting from slower collections in our Provider Solutions segment, as well as reduced deferred revenue balances compared to the prior year.
+The number of days sales outstanding (DSO) was 66 days for 2016 and 61 days for 2015.
 The Company calculates DSO by dividing the average accounts receivable balance (excluding unbilled and other receivables) by average daily revenues for the year.
-The primary uses of cash to fund our operations include personnel expenses, sales commissions, royalty payments, payments for contract labor and other direct expenses associated with delivery of our products and services, and general corporate expenses.
+The Company's primary sources of cash were receipts generated from the sales of our products and services.
+The primary uses of cash to fund operations included personnel expenses, sales commissions, royalty payments, payments for contract labor and other direct expenses associated with delivery of our products and services, and general corporate expenses.

-Net cash used in investing activities was approximately \$134.9 million during 2015 and \$15.5 million during 2014.
-During 2015, the Company purchased \$84.2 million of marketable securities, utilized \$88.1 million (net of cash acquired) for business combinations, spent \$7.3 million for capitalized software development, purchased \$8.1 million of property and equipment, and made \$2.0 million in non-marketable equity investments.
+Net cash used in investing activities was approximately \$56.7 million during 2016 and \$134.9 million during 2015.
+During 2016, the Company utilized \$55.3 million (net of cash acquired) for acquisitions, purchased \$107.0 million of marketable securities, spent \$9.7 million for capitalized software development, and purchased \$5.1 million of property and equipment.
+These uses of cash were partially offset by maturities of marketable securities of \$119.4 million and proceeds from the sale of long lived assets of \$975,000.
+During 2015, the Company utilized \$88.1 million (net of cash acquired) for business combinations, purchased \$84.2 million of marketable securities, spent \$7.3 million for capitalized software development, purchased \$8.1 million of property and equipment, and made \$2.0 million in non-marketable equity investments.
 These uses of cash were partially offset by maturities of marketable securities of \$54.8 million.
-During 2014, the Company purchased \$44.3 million of marketable securities, utilized \$12.3 million (net of cash acquired) for business combinations, spent \$5.7 million for capitalized software development, purchased \$4.5 million of property and equipment, and made \$1.3 million in non-marketable equity investments.
-These uses of cash were partially offset by maturities of marketable securities of \$52.6 million.

-Cash provided by financing activities was approximately \$100.0 million during 2015 and \$3.7 million during 2014.
-The primary sources of cash from financing activities for 2015 resulted from \$98.0 million in proceeds from the issuance of 3.9 million shares of our common stock in our underwritten public offering that was completed on May 28, 2015, \$3.0 million of excess tax benefits from equity awards, and \$328,000 of proceeds from the exercise of employee stock options.
+Cash provided by financing activities was approximately \$46,000 during 2016 and \$100.0 million during 2015.
+During 2016, the primary source of cash from financing activities resulted from \$217,000 of excess tax benefits from equity awards and \$145,000 from the exercise of employee stock options.
+The primary uses of cash during 2016 related to \$316,000 for payments of payroll taxes from stock based compensation arrangements.
+During 2015, the primary sources of cash from financing activities resulted from \$98.0 million in proceeds from the issuance of 3.9 million shares of our common stock in our underwritten public offering that was completed on May 28, 2015, \$3.0 million of excess tax benefits from equity awards, and \$328,000 of proceeds from the exercise of employee stock options.
 The primary uses of cash during 2015 related to payments of payroll taxes from stock based compensation arrangements of \$756,000 and earn-outs for prior business combinations of \$633,000.
-During 2014 the primary source of cash from financing activities resulted from \$1.1 million of proceeds from the exercise of employee stock options and \$3.2 million of excess tax benefits from equity awards.
-The primary uses of cash during 2014 resulted from \$424,000 for payments of earn-outs from prior business combinations and \$161,000 for payments of payroll taxes from stock based compensation arrangements.

-Revenues increased over the prior year, and our balance sheet reflects positive working capital of \$120.4 million at December 31, 2015 compared to \$97.4 million at December 31, 2014.
-The increase in working capital primarily resulted from increases in investment balances.
-At December 31, 2015, the Company's primary source of liquidity was \$149.0 million of cash and cash equivalents and marketable securities.
-The Company also has a \$50.0 million revolving credit facility loan agreement, all of which was available at December 31, 2015.
+Our balance sheet reflects positive working capital of \$82.5 million at December 31, 2016 compared to \$120.4 million at December 31, 2015.
+The decrease in working capital was primarily due to the use of cash to fund acquisitions of approximately \$55.3 million and slower collections from customers resulting in higher accounts receivable balances.
+The Company's primary source of liquidity is \$103.2 million of cash and cash equivalents and marketable securities.
+The Company also has a \$50.0 million revolving credit facility loan agreement, all of which was available at December 31, 2016.